theapphiker/PortfolioProjects/Movies Project/README.md

 <b>Adjusting Revenue for Inflation.ipynb</b>

 This Jupyter Notebook displays the scripts used to adjust the revenue data for inflation.

+<b>Movie Correlations with Python Presentation.pdf</b>

+PDF containg the final presentation of the project.